caryoscelus/caryoscelus.github.io/index.md

 projects and some of them should be finished this year.
 Meanwhile, you can check [blog][blog], even though it's a bit empty as well.

-If you want to contact me for something important, better not try to do that via comment form bellow because it has no notifications and may be not reliable.
+If you want to contact me for something really important, better not try to do that via comment form bellow because it has no notifications.
 Just use email.
 It's [caryoscelus@gmx.com][mail].

 [blog]:         /blog/
 [projects]:     /projects/